written by Scott Vickery, Senior Vice President, and Charlotte Mattei, Senior Vice President, Webster Business Banking Webster Business Banking

 - For short-term planning: Consider growing your excess cash in a money market or CD account to stimulate growth.

-Looking ahead to 2019 and beyond, Q4 is also the right time to see if your cash management protocols are working their hardest.
+Looking ahead to next year and beyond, Q4 is also the right time to see if your cash management protocols are working their hardest.
 Simplify your billing and payment processes with online payments like Webster Payment-Link.
 It can speed up receivables by providing customers with a fast, direct way to pay their bills—scheduling timely collections and eliminating the cost and risk of processing and reconciling paper checks.

 - Schedule a meeting with your planning team.